Is Aircall the best VoIP phone solution for your business?

 Cons

-8×8 is ideal for call centers and larger companies that serve a lot of customers.
-The product lets you make unlimited voice calls to 14 countries on the base plan and 48 countries on the X4 plan, which is valuable if you have a global customer base.
+8×8 is ideal for call centers and larger companies that serve a lot of global customers.
+The product lets you make unlimited voice calls within 14 countries on the base plan and 48 countries on the X4 plan.

 However, 8×8 comes with limitations.
-If you want to keep call recordings longer than 30 days, you’ll need to pay for the media cold storage add-on.
-While you can access contact center management features such as supervisor analytics, skills-based routing, and call queues, you’ll have to upgrade to the X6 plan.
+If you want to keep call recordings for longer than 30 days, you’ll need to purchase the media cold storage add-on.

-8×8 doesn’t provide transparent pricing, so it will take extra work to figure out if it’s within your budget.
+8×8 doesn’t provide transparent pricing, so it’ll take extra work to figure out if it’s within your budget.
 Plus, you can’t sign up for a free trial to test its features before you make an investment.

 Key features of 8×8